Zilliqa/zilliqa-developer/docs/developers/educational-resources/chainlink.md

 Now that we have inspected the smart contracts, let’s deploy FeedConsumer.

-Go to https://remix.ethereum.org/.
+Go to [Remix IDE](https://remix.ethereum.org/).
 In the File Explorer tab, add both of the contracts under the contracts folder like this:

 <img alt="Remix File Explorer" width="1600" src="../../../../assets/img/chainlink/remix-file-explorer.png" />